pri-k/docs-mysql/known-issues.md

 ## <a id="s3-std-region"></a> MySQL Backups to AWS S3 limited to Standard region ##

-In MySQL for Pivotal Cloud Foundry&reg; (PCF) 1.7, backups are only sent to AWS S3 buckets that have been created in the [US Standard](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) region, "us-east-1."
+In MySQL for Pivotal Cloud Foundry (PCF) 1.7, backups are only sent to AWS S3 buckets that have been created in the [US Standard](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) region, "us-east-1."
 This limitation has been resolved in 1.8.0-Edge.2 and later.

 ## <a id="https-only"></a> Elastic Runtime HTTPS-only feature ##